RhenaudTheLukark/Archipelago/worlds/pokemon_emerald/docs/adjuster_en.md

 Once you press any of the `Extract` buttons, you must select a folder in which either all resources from the currently selected object will be extracted, or in which a complete sprite pack will be extracted.

+<u>Note:</u> If you try to extract resources in a folder that doesn't exist, the adjuster will create said folders
+first.

 ### Pokémon Folder Specifications